StephenButcherTXST/checkers/README.md

 Run _python -m unittest test_api.py_

 ### Manual test with manual_test.py
 A simplistic test file (manual_test.py) has been provided to test the service locally or remotely.
 Edit the file and modify "url" if you changed the port number, or wish to test a remote service.
 You will also need to modify "valid_grid" if you adjusted any grid settings ("size","black","red", "empty") in main.py.
+Requires: requests python module
 ### Run the test
 cd ~/checkers && python ./manual_test.py